 arianne martell game of thrones

-What happened to Arianne Martell in the books?
+What happens to Arianne Martell in the books?